Siavash Kurdistani, MD

-An associate professor of biological chemistry and pathology and laboratory medicine, Dr. Kurdistani did his undergraduate studies at UCLA and attended Harvard Medical School.
+Chair and Professor in the Department of Biological Chemistry with a secondary appointment in the Department of Pathology and Laboratory Medicine, Dr. Kurdistani did his undergraduate studies at UCLA and attended Harvard Medical School.
 He joined the UCLA faculty in 2004.

 Dr. Kurdistani’s work is funded by the California Institute for Regenerative Medicine, the Howard Hughes Medical Institute, the National Institutes of Health and the American Cancer Society.